iSurcouf/Simple-DNS-Lookup/README.md

 It's my first script, don't hesitate to complete it and make it much better.

-Main modification to do are : Regex for domain, case where there is no domain.
+Main modifications to do are : Regex for domain, case where there is no domain.

 You can test the tool here : https://outils.hqweb.com/dns-lookup/